Penderworth/pairing_checkin/README.md

 The sample repo to be used for our pairing checkin

-gweinert was here, too.
-Does penderworth see it?
-This is a Penderworth edit.
+gweinert is gone.
+Does penderworth see it? penderworth was here.

 PNDPO was here